 Digital zoom uses software to enlarge an in-camera image.
 Digitally magnified images will be less clear at maximum power.

 This is the range your device can adequately detect the infrared heat signatures of objects and animals in the FOV.
 Different devices have different detection ranges.
-Thermal imaging technology has a relatively short detection range, so the effective range of your rifle should greatly exceed the effective range of your optic.
+Thermal imaging technology has a relatively short detection range, so the effective range of your rifle will usually exceed the effective range of your optic.

-Thermal scopes aren’t at all like your grandfather’s old hunting scope.
+Thermal scopes aren’t like your grandfather’s old hunting scope.
 Unlike traditional rifle scopes, thermal scopes use digital technology to create a viewable image projected on a digital display.

-Screen resolution is the most important factor in determining how clear the images you view through your thermal scope will appear.
+Screen resolution is the most important factor in determining how clear the images will appear.
 No matter how great the scope’s sensor, if you have a low resolution screen, you’ll have difficulty making out target details, especially on maximum zoom.

 Some thermal imaging scopes feature built-in software that helps smooth pixelation to produce more detailed images.